-In 2016, one of the largest nightlife and restaurant brands in the world recognized a need to improve the level of service and sales abilities of their front-line team.
+In 2016, one of the largest hospitality brands based in Las Vegas recognized a need to improve the level of service and sales abilities of their front-line and call center team.
 SGEi was brought onboard to ascertain their core challenges and create a solution to rejuvenate their service culture and advance their sales performance.
 We specialize in pinpointing areas of improvement and providing Sales and Service Training uniquely engineered to exemplify a company’s unique culture and inspire sales team members to go above and beyond expectations.

-For our Manger Orientation, we also created a workbook and facilitator
+For our Manager Orientation, we also created a workbook and facilitator

 guide to provide the element of interaction during the training.